ivanvig/2dconv-FPGA/README.md

 ## Publication

-The hardware design implemented here was published in Argentina's [CASE 2018](http://www.sase.com.ar/case18/ ).
-The paper in this repository can also be found in [CASE 2018 Collection of articles](https://drive.google.com/open?id=1S-FkYjGBd9Eb7F1Bqjfnxd7x4aNYDP6O)
+The hardware design implemented here was published in Argentina's [CASE 2018](http://www.sase.com.ar/case18/ ) as a technical forum.
+The paper in this repository can also be found in [CASE 2018 Collection of articles](https://drive.google.com/file/d/1yCnoOdT11zj-F6tbj7h3EdRZK2gGX1SY/view)

 ## Authors